 At the University of Maryland, enroll in a college course, earn college credit, and learn from dynamic faculty.
 Benefit from the challenge and excitement of the College Park life.

-The University of Maryland’s Young Scholars Program is the perfect way for academically talented high school students to earn college credit, pursue academic interests, explore career opportunities, and discover college life at UMD.
+The University of Maryland’s TERP Young Scholars Program is the perfect summer camp for academically talented teenagers who want to earn college credit, pursue academic interests, explore career opportunities, and discover college life at the University of Maryland.

-During three weeks of intellectual exploration, students preview the university experience, study with students who share similar interests, and engage with some UMD's best faculty in a dynamic, challenging classroom environment.
-Upon successful completion, students earn three college credits that post to their UMD transcript.
+During three weeks of intellectual exploration, teens preview the university experience, study with students who share similar interests, and engage with some the University of Maryland's best faculty in a dynamic, challenging classroom environment.
+Upon successful completion, students earn three college credits that post to their the University of Maryland transcript.